Skip to main content

 The governance architecture beneath it does not.

-Governance Architecture Analysis
+Governance Architecture Series

 Each article connects to the Enterprise Governance Architecture framework and explores how governance structures operate across the enterprise.